In This Article

 For thousands of years, tulsi has been grown for spiritual purposes in the backyards of most Indian homes.
 Its branches are sanded into beads and worn to enhance spiritual progress.
 Its fragrance is used to purify temples and the leaves are used in sacred ceremonies to honor God and heighten one’s awareness.

-What is not commonly known about the tulsi plant are its best kept secrets.
-Called the Queen of Herbs, The Incomparable One and The Mother Medicine of Nature, tulsi is as powerful a medicine as it is spiritual and holy.
+What is not commonly known about the tulsi plant are its best-kept secrets.
+Called the Queen of Herbs, The Incomparable One and The Mother Medicine of Nature, tulsi is as powerful medicine as it is spiritual and holy.
 Interestingly, tulsi is both spiritual and medicinal for the same reasons.

 I will begin by describing the degenerative process of stress, which is regarded by western science as the leading cause of disease.
 Then, I will delve into the benefits of tulsi and how this miraculous plant literally links and heals one’s body, mind and spirit.

 Tulsi not only helps protect the body from the degenerative effects of stress, but it also repairs the body from its damage.
 These are the properties of an adaptogen, and tulsi is rapidly emerging as one of the world’s finest.
 Tulsi treats the body at a deeper level than most other adaptogens, which may be why tulsi’s benefits extend far beyond its ability to cope with stress.